Hamper-X/Hamper-X/README.md

 ### Hi!
-I'm David, blockchain engineer and Flutter developer 👋
+I'm David, Blockchain engineer and Flutter developer 👋

 - 🔭 I’m currently working with C# and WPF
-- 🌱 I’m currently learning FLutter
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Flutter projects
 - 🤔 I’m looking for help with Java projects and Flutter projects
 - 📫 How to reach me?
 Call me on: